Madhavasudharsun/dominos_project/README.md

 Visualize the distribution of sales across seasons and discuss the presence or absence of strong seasonal patterns.
 Forecasting Models:

-ARIMA Model: Split the time-series data into training and testing sets, fit the ARIMA model, and forecast future sales.
-Evaluate model performance using the Mean Absolute Percentage Error (MAPE).
-SARIMA Model: Fit a SARIMA model to account for seasonality in the data, and forecast future sales with similar evaluation.
 Prophet Model: Use Facebook's Prophet for forecasting with time-series data.
 Split the data, fit the model, and predict future values.
-LSTM Model: Scale the data, prepare it for sequential modeling, and fit an LSTM neural network to forecast sales.
-(Provide a basic outline for building an LSTM using Keras.)
-After that taking into consideration of Arima calculated the ingredients for one week
+After that taking into consideration of Prophet model calculated the ingredients for one week and calculated total ingredients value